camaraproject/Governance/ProjectStructureAndRoles.md

 **Incubating API Repositories**

 An Incubating API Repository is meant for the further evolution of an API which has been implemented already by at least one operator, fits into the CAMARA API portfolio and has gained sufficient support within the CAMARA community.
-For details of the transition process to Incubating stage see [API-Onboarding-and-Lifecycle.md](./API-Onboarding-and-Lifecycle.md).
+For details of the transition process to Incubating stage see the [API Onboarding and Lifecycle documentation](./API-Onboarding-and-Lifecycle.md).

 An Incubating API Repository has the same structure as a Sandbox API Repository, with the following additional requirements:
 * An Incubating API Repository must belong to a CAMARA Sub Project (either an existing one or a new Sub Project created as part of the incubation process).